STScI-MIRI/whippot/README.md

 "apertures" also correspond to subarrays that are read out as data.

-The "All-Instrument Interface" is much easier to use than the previous script-based version, and is recommended.
+The "All-Instrument Interface" is much easier to use than the previous script-based version, and is recommended to be used instead.
 Some highlights, while the README is slowly updated:
 1. This is GUI-based, instead of script-based.
 2. Any aperture can be chosen from any instrument, no longer just MIRI.
    Unfortunately, no help is given to the user to figure out which apertures are